dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-bindings.md

 ---
 type: docs
-title: "How-To: Use bindings to interface with external resources"
+title: "How-To: Use output bindings to interface with external resources"
-linkTitle: "How-To: Bindings"
+linkTitle: "How-To: Output bindings"
-description: "Invoke external systems with Dapr output bindings"
+description: "Invoke external systems with output bindings"
 weight: 300
 ---

-Using bindings, it is possible to invoke external resources without tying in to special SDK or libraries.
+Output bindings enable you to invoke external resources without taking dependencies on special SDK or libraries.
 For a complete sample showing output bindings, visit this [link](https://github.com/dapr/quickstarts/tree/master/bindings).

 Watch this [video](https://www.youtube.com/watch?v=ysklxm81MTs&feature=youtu.be&t=1960) on how to use bi-directional output bindings.
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=ysklxm81MTs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## 1. Create a binding

-An output binding represents a resource that Dapr will use invoke and send messages to.
+An output binding represents a resource that Dapr uses to invoke and send messages to.

 For the purpose of this guide, you'll use a Kafka binding.
 You can find a list of the different binding specs [here]({{< ref setup-bindings >}}).

-Here, create a new binding component with the name of `myevent`.
+Create a new binding component with the name of `myevent`.

 Inside the `metadata` section, configure Kafka related properties such as the topic to publish the message to and the broker.